lørdag 30. april 2022

 back"-dance :)

 One of the characters that certainly belongs to this category is Winnie the Pooh.
 A creation from English Author A.A.
 Milne.
-Through it`s 46 years of existense under Disney`s umbrella, Pooh has become one of Disney`s most recognizable and exposed franchises and characters.
+Through it`s 58 years of existense under Disney`s umbrella, Pooh has become one of Disney`s most recognizable and exposed franchises and characters.
 In fact, while Pooh originated from it`s shorts, it has been synonymous with being a franchise on various forms, nonetheless.
 It`s popularity have been seen as synonymous with Mickey Mouse and even manged to surpass him one time.
 But regardless of it`s various trademarks, Pooh is among Disney`s most beloved franchises and characters.
-As despite originating in 1966, it`s first full-length feature happened to have it`s own anniversary this last March.
+As despite originating in 1966, it`s first full-length feature happened to have it`s own Anniversary when this entry was written.
 As it was made as a Full-Length Feature in 1977.

 The Origins of the Original Winnie the Pooh Books